For Healing Animals

 Veterinary Chiropractic offers a holistic approach to the muscular-skeletal system, primarily the spine and the relationship of the spine to the nervous system.
 Healing potentials can be achieved through chiropractic treatment that are not achievable by other forms of therapy.
 In chiropractic, the subluxated or fixated vertebra is identified and through hands-on specific adjustments, the problem is alleviated and homeostasis is restored.
 You can learn more at American Veterinary Chiropractic Association (AVCA).

 Veterinary Orthopedic Manipulation (VOM)

 Veterinary Orthopedic Manipulation is a healing technology that locates areas of the animal’s nervous system that have fallen out of communication, and re-establishes neuronal communication, thus inducing healing.
 The VOM diagnostic technology is done with the use of a stainless steel spinal accelerometer, a spinal hammer providing a very tiny motion in a very short period of time.
 You can learn more at Vom Tech

 When a plant’s leaves are turning brown, you don’t paint the leaves green.
 You look at the cause of the problem.
 If only we treated our bodies the same way. –Dr. Frank Lipman

 Knowledge reduces fear and increases confidence.
-We invite you to explore our holistic healthcare education, animal hospice education and publications to learn more.
+We invite you to explore our holistic healthcare education, animal hospice education, online learning and publications to learn more.
 You may also wish to book a consultation with BrightHaven President and Founder Gail Pope.